pete9936/pyTWTL_ObsAvoid/readme.md

+<h3>Video of Results</h3>
+A demonstration of experimental results on a group of quadrotors can be found at the following link: <a href="https://youtu.be/A7iadOqIVNk">https://youtu.be/A7iadOqIVNk</a>

 <h3>Overview</h3>
 <strong>T</strong>ime <strong>W</strong>indow <strong>T</strong>emporal <strong>L</strong>ogic (TWTL) is a bounded temporal logic used to specify rich properties<a href="#1">[1]</a>.
 Relaxed versions of TWTL formulae are also considered in the sense of extending the deadlines of time windows.
 An automata based approach is proposed to solve synthesis, verification and learning problems.
 The key ingredient is a construction algorithm of annotated Deterministic Finite State Automata (DFA) from TWTL properties.
 See <a href="#1">[1]</a> for more details.